RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 Tips
 ----
 * There is an application called _Floppy Tail_ in Rosetta.
-It is **not** meant to be used for loop or termini modeling.
+It is **not** meant to be used for general purpose loop or termini modeling.
 It has only been tested on truly disordered termini.
 * Make sure that the blueprint file does not have a blank line at the end.
 * Make sure that the flanking residues in the blue print file are set to be designable.
 * Neither CCD nor KIC performs well on peptide segments longer than 12 resdiues.